 Want to find motivated sellers?
 You’re not the only one.

-Unfortunately, many of those new investors and agents soon discover that these motivated seller lists don’t yield immediate, effortless results.
+Unfortunately, many of those new investors and agents discover that these motivated seller lists don’t yield immediate, effortless results.

 And yet motivated seller lists remain a core strategy for tens of thousands of successful and seasoned real estate professionals.